FlorianDr/meerkat/README.md

 2. Start the database with `docker compose up -d`.
 3. Run database migration with `deno task db:migrate`.
 4. Seed the database with `deno task db:seed`.
+5. Setup git hooks with `deno task setup`.
-5. Cach dependencies with `deno task api:cache` and patch dependencies with `deno task api:patch:mac` or `deno task:api:patch:linux`.
+6. Cach dependencies with `deno task api:cache` and patch dependencies with `deno task api:patch:mac` or `deno task:api:patch:linux`.
-6. Start the local development server with `deno task api:dev`.
+7. Start the local development server with `deno task api:dev`.
-7. Open a second terminal and run `deno task ui:cache` and then start the frontend with `deno task ui:dev`.
+8. Open a second terminal and run `deno task ui:cache` and then start the frontend with `deno task ui:dev`.

 Open your browser and visit